Support with Accessing Digital

 SIM cards

 You may have a data package with your phone SIM card which allows you to access the internet.
 You may be able to get a free sim card through the National Databank.
-You can visit on of the digital inclusion community support hubs for more information.
-Please find your nearest hub here : Leeds Community Digital Support Directory – 100% Digital Leeds
+Find your nearest community support hub here.

 02 is offering free mobile data to those most in need.
 You can visit the Leeds 02 stores at Trinity, White Rose and Crossgates for support.